Friday, March 22, 2013

 If you’re doing this half in preparation for a longer triathlon or marathon take a gel at about 6 miles (10k).
 It’s probably not really going to do much but it’s good practice and something to look forward to doing half way through the race.
 Don’t wear a FuelBelt or I’ll disown you.
 Carry the gel in a pocket and wash it down with water.
 Stop and walk a couple of steps if you have to get enough water (not sports drink) into you to dilute and digest the gel properly.

-You can now start to count down 6,5,4,3 miles or 10,9,8kms etc. if you’re in metric.
+You can now start to count down the miles 6,5,4,3.
 Each mile you tick off ask yourself “Can I run another 5 at this same pace?”
 “Can I run another 4 at this pace?”
 If the answer is a “No!” then dial it back a little.
 If the answer is a “Maybe” increase your pace a smiggen.

 Keep hammering, keep focusing on who’s in front, keep reeling them in, stay tough, keep hurting, keep counting down the miles and keep telling yourself you’re almost there.
 Skip the aid stations unless you’re thirsty or have a dry throat or something because no calories are really going to help you at this point.